selltic-agency/selltic-crm/BUILD_PHASE_9.md

 ## Build Order Summary

 ```
-9.1 Data migration              → MUST be first, do not skip, do not rush
+9.1 Schema change                → do first (no data to migrate, just build it)
 9.2 Submission flow rewrite      → depends on 9.1 (needs leads table to exist)
 9.3 Contact page UI              → depends on 9.1
 9.4 Lead page UI + Pipeline      → depends on 9.1, 9.3 (links to contact page)
 9.5 Dashboard/Analytics fixes    → depends on 9.2, 9.4 (needs leads to query correctly)
 ```

-Recommended: do 9.1 and 9.2 in one sitting if possible (they're tightly coupled — a broken submission flow on top of a half-migrated schema is hard to debug), then 9.3 → 9.4 → 9.5 each as their own checkpoint.
+Recommended: do 9.1 and 9.2 in one sitting if possible (they're tightly coupled — a broken submission flow on top of a half-built schema is hard to debug), then 9.3 → 9.4 → 9.5 each as their own checkpoint.

 ---

 ## Notes for Claude Code

-- This is the highest-risk phase so far because it changes the meaning of the primary entity the rest of the app (8.4 filters, 8.5 table/columns, 8.6 saved views if built) was written against.
+- This phase changes the meaning of the primary entity the rest of the app (8.4 filters, 8.5 table/columns, 8.6 saved views if built) was written against.
   After 9.1, expect to revisit 8.4/8.5/8.6 code wherever it directly queries/displays `contacts.stage` or `contacts.value` — those fields no longer exist on contacts.
 - Do NOT attempt a "merge contacts" feature in this phase — duplicate flags are surfaced for manual awareness only.
 Merging two contacts (combining their leads and activity histories, deciding which email/phone/props win) is meaningfully